Overbite in Kingwood TX: Causes, Consequences, and Treatment Strategies

 Significant overjet and overbite may be caused by a range of factors, such as:

-Signs and Symptoms of an Overbite
+Signs and Symptoms of an Excessive Overbite and Overjet

 Potential Health Issues